hypermodeinc/dgraph4j/README.md

 DgraphClient dgraphClient = new DgraphClient(stub);
 ```

-Note the `DgraphClient.openConnection` method can be used if you have a Dgraph connection string
+Note the `DgraphClient.open` method can be used if you have a Dgraph connection string (see above).
-(see above).

 ### Creating a Secure Client using TLS